10 Key Differences between Hemp and Marijuana

 Although for many years, cannabis and hemp were treated as the same, we’ve seen examples where the need for hemp and it’s utility triumphed over cannabis prohibition.
 The best example is during world war II when the United States created a marketing campaign known as “Hemp for Victory” to promote the production of hemp for soldier’s uniforms, rope, and other utility.
 It was a short-lived moment for hemp as the government banned it again shortly after world war II.

 Decades later and with legalization sweeping across the country in the 21st century, the difference has become more important than ever.
 With many states legalizing hemp for production while keeping cannabis illegal, it creates a patchy regulatory framework to operate a business within.
 The law often differentiates the two cannabis-species based upon the percentage levels of THC in the plant.
 According to the government, cannabis with less than 1% THC present in its flowers constitutes hemp.
 The differences do not stop there either.
-With that in mind, let’s take a closer look at these two types of cannabis- hemp, and marijuana.
+With that in mind, let’s take a closer look at 10 key differences between hemp and marijuana.

 Genetically speaking there are three main types of cannabis today.
 The two most well-known types are the psychoactive ones known as cannabis indica or cannabis sativa.
 Hemp is a third type of cannabis which is referred to scientifically as cannabis ruderalis.
 Cannabis ruderalis will be higher in fiber and seed, as these are two of the main goods harvested from the ruderalis plant.
 Whereas, the psychoactive forms of cannabis are often grown especially for their flower or resin production.
 The psychoactive version of cannabis also stresses the absence of seeds from the final consumer-ready product.